nickdbmiller/web-of-rogues/README.md

 - Displays activity log for PC actions (eg. "You move West.")
 - Displays current level
 - When PC reaches staircase on level 10 win condition is met, the activity log announces victory, and dungeon level is replaced with a victory screen
+- When PC health reaches zero the game ends and dungeon level is replaced with a defeat screen

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*